38d3b7/paid-live-smart-contracts/README.md

 This smart contract allows continuous streaming of TON payments from an owner to a designated target address at a specified rate.
 A commission is automatically split to a configured commission address.
 The contract supports operations such as starting/stopping the stream, adjusting settings, and handling edge cases like underpayment.

+## Technologies I Used

+- **TON Blockchain** - L1 blockchain;
+- **Tolk Language** - smart contract language for the TVM;
+- **toncli** - deployment and interaction;

+## Challenges I ran into

+- **Understanding the TVM execution model** - unlike EVM’s synchronous calls, TVM uses asynchronous message passing.
+Coming from the EVM-based development field and adapting to this model required a lot of rethinking of the various concepts;
+- **Precise low-level data serialisation** - working with `beginCell()` and manual `.store...()` methods meant paying close attention to data layout.
+A single mismatch could silently corrupt contract behaviour;
+- **Ensuring safe state updates amidst partial failures** - I had to account for bounced messages, interrupted payments, or underfunded transfers to avoid inconsistent contract state, especially around streaming stop events.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.